bunker-inspector/gourmet/README.md

 ## Gourmet
-An Elixir standard library inspired collection of high level functions for stream processing using channels to model lazy sequences
+A collection of high level functions for stream processing using channels to model lazy sequences inspire by the Elixir standard standard library

 #### A few examples